-- (1) The Board must cause minutes to be made of - (a) the names of the persons present at all Board meetings and meetings of Board committees; - (b) all disclosures of material conflicts of interest made pursuant to clause 19; - (c) all proceedings of Board meetings and meetings of Board committees; - (d) all resolutions made by the Board and Board committees; and - (e) all appointments of officers. - (2) Minutes must, upon a resolution of the Board, be signed by the Chairman or Chair of the meeting and if so signed are conclusive evidence of the matters stated in such minutes.
+(1) The Board must cause minutes to be made of -

+(a) the names of the persons present at all Board meetings and meetings of Board committees;

+- (b) all disclosures of material conflicts of interest made pursuant to clause 19; - (c) all proceedings of Board meetings and meetings of Board committees; - (d) all resolutions made by the Board and Board committees; and - (e) all appointments of officers.

+(2) Minutes must, upon a resolution of the Board, be signed by the Chairman or Chair of the meeting and if so signed are conclusive evidence of the matters stated in such minutes.

-21. Common Seal
+21. Common Seal and assumptions

-- (1) The Board by resolution may authorise any person or persons to do any act or sign or execute any document on behalf of the Corporation. - (2) For the purpose of affixing the common seal of the Corporation, the provisions of Section 7 of the Anglican Church of Australia (Bodies Corporate) Act 1938 apply. - (3) The Board must provide for the safe custody of the Common Seal.
-Subject to the next paragraph, the Seal must not be used without the authority of the Board and in the presence of at least two Members who must sign every document to which the Common Seal is affixed. - (4) Where as a matter of urgency a document is required to be under the Common Seal, the Chairman or Deputy Chairman may affix the Seal to that document and at the first opportunity he or she must report to the Board the action taken.
+(1) The Board by resolution may authorise any person or persons to do any act or sign or execute any document on behalf of the Corporation.

+(2) For the purpose of affixing the common seal of the Corporation, the provisions of Section 7 of the Bodies Corporate Act apply.

+(3) The Board must provide for the safe custody of the Common Seal.
+Subject to the next paragraph, the Seal must not be used without the authority of the Board and must be used in the presence of at least two Members who must sign every document to which the Common Seal is affixed.

+(4) Where as a matter of urgency a document is required to be executed under the Common Seal, the Chairman or Deputy Chairman may affix the Seal to that document and sign the document and at the first opportunity he or she must report to the Board the action taken.

+(5) A person is entitled to make the assumptions in clauses 21(6) and 21(7) in relation to dealings with the Corporation.
+The Corporation is not entitled to assert in proceedings in relation to the dealings that any of the assumptions are incorrect.

+- (6) A person may assume that - (a) a document has been duly executed by the Corporation if the document (including any power of attorney) appears to have been executed in accordance with clause 21(3) or (4); - (b) the Corporation's Ordinance has been complied with; - (c) the Officers and agents of the Corporation properly perform their duties to the Corporation; and - (d) an Officer or agent of the Corporation who has authority to issue a document or a certified copy of a document on its behalf also has authority to warrant that the document is genuine or is a true copy.

+(7) The Corporation may maintain a register of Officers and a register of Members and any person may assume that anyone who appears in the register (or a copy of it certified by the Chairman, Chief Executive Officer or the Corporate Secretary) or who is otherwise held out by the Corporation to be an Officer or Member has been duly appointed or elected to that position and, in the case of anyone who so appears or has been so held out as an Officer, has the authority to exercise the powers and perform the duties customarily exercised or performed by a similar officer of a corporation or company similar to the Corporation.